How Car Dashboard Displays Work

 © iStockphoto.com/nataq

-"Keep your eyes on the road" has been the mantra of every driver's education teacher and nervous passenger, as well as the occasional rock star (The Doors included the advice in their song "Roadhouse Blues").
-But the fact of the matter is, we really don't keep our eyes on the road at all times.
-And that's not to say that we're engaging in dangerous behavior like texting or changing radio stations while driving -- we're actually briefly averting our eyes to aid the driving experience.
-We refer of course, to the dashboard display.
+"Keep your eyes on the road" is the mantra of every driver's education teacher and nervous passenger, but we really don't keep our eyes on the road at all times.
+And that's not to say that we're engaging in dangerous behavior like texting or changing radio stations while driving — we're actually briefly averting our eyes to look at the car dashboard.

-So what's taking up that valuable real estate on the dashboard?
+So, what's taking up that valuable real estate on your car's dashboard?

 Advertisement